 Todd Graham graduated in 2006 with a MA in Biology at Queens College (City University of New York) after conducting published research in Molecular Evolution in the laboratory of Dr. Stephane Boissinot.
 He graduated as a Dean’s List student and James Dickson Carr Scholar from Rutgers University in 2001 with a BS in Biotechnology, where he continues to mentor Biotechnology students.
 He is a member of the Society for Laboratory Automation and Screening.
 He is also licensed as a Clinical Laboratory Technologist in New York State and is certified in Molecular Diagnostics by the American Society for Clinical Pathology.

 Did you miss a Grand Round that you’d like to have seen?
 Most of them are archived on the PHSA Mediasite.

-BC Patient Safety and Quality Council (BCPSQC) Archived Webinars
+BC Patient Safety and Quality Council (BCPSQC) Webinars

 There are many archived webinars on the BCPSQC website.